-- e) The proposal will not adversely impact on the heritage significance of the Policy Area or the traditional character of the streetscape. - f) Any proposed demolition of existing building(s) is consistent with the guidelines for demolition in this Planning Policy. - g) The development proposal for the subdivided/amalgamated site reflects the patterns and proportions of the traditional development in the Policy Area and is consistent with the guidelines for new development in this Planning Policy. - h) The proposal will not adversely impact on the significant fabric or setting of any contributory place.
+- d) The proposal will not adversely impact on the heritage significance of the Policy Area or the traditional character of the streetscape. - e) Any proposed demolition of existing building(s) is consistent with the guidelines for demolition in this Local Planning Policy. - f) The development proposal for the subdivided/amalgamated site reflects the patterns and proportions of the traditional development in the Policy Area and is consistent with the guidelines for new development in this Local Planning Policy. - g) The proposal will not adversely impact on the significant fabric or setting of any contributory place.